How to Become a Locksmith | Locksmith Training and Certification

 In addition, if you choose not to complete any type of formal training or apprenticeship you will find that the field of locksmithing may narrow for you substantially.

-Most commercial or industrial companies will not hire a locksmith that is not certified or registered, and you may end up only able of finding work in residential areas where your customer is more concerned with a quick solution than anything to do with your reputation.
+Most commercial or industrial companies will not hire a locksmith who is not certified or registered, and you may end up only being able to find work in residential areas where your customer is more concerned with a quick solution than anything to do with your reputation.

 What will You Learn at Locksmith School?